-Iceland's Natural Wonders: Explore the geological wonders in the heart of the Icelandic wilderness: towering glaciers and gushing hot springs, boiling mud pools, lava fields, and thundering waterfalls.
-From $3,930 per person.
+Explore the geological wonders in the heart of the Icelandic wilderness: towering glaciers and gushing hot springs, boiling mud pools, lava fields, and thundering waterfalls.
+From $4,270 per person.
 (4 Days)

-Two hotel nights in Oslo; accommodations aboard ship or in hotels per itinerary; meals aboard ship and most alcoholic beverages; shore excursions and sightseeing; entrance fees; special access permits; gratuities; transfers to and from group flights; use of kayaks; gratuities; taxes and service charges; services of your expedition staff.
+One pre-cruise hotel night in Oslo, one post-cruise hotel night in Oslo; accommodations aboard ship; meals aboard ship and most alcoholic beverages onboard ship; shore excursions and sightseeing; entrance fees; special access permits; crew gratuities; transfers to and from group flights; use of kayaks; gratuities; taxes and service charges; services of your expedition staff.
 Subject to change without notice.

-Air transportation; extensions; security fees; visa and immigration fees; meals in Oslo; travel insurance; visa and passport expenses; items of a personal nature such as email, laundry; optional extensions; fuel surcharge may apply.
+Air transportation; extensions; security fees; visa and immigration fees; meals in Oslo; premium alcoholic beverages; travel insurance; visa and passport expenses; items of a personal nature such as email, laundry; optional extensions; fuel surcharge may apply.

-PHOTOS: © Ralph Lee Hopkins (polar bears, caribou, Zodiac); © Michael S Nolan (walrus, photographers, kayaks)
+Photos: © Ralph Lee Hopkins (polar bear, caribou, Zodiac); © Michael S Nolan (polar bear with cubs, walrus, photographers, kayaks)